fossas/fossa-cli/docs/user-guide.md

 Sets the modules and paths to ignore when analyzing dependencies. -->

 ##### `-o, --output`
-Prints analysis results to `stdout`.
+Prints analysis results to `stdout` instead of uploading results to a FOSSA server.
 When this flag is set, `fossa analyze` provides interactive output on `stderr`.

 ##### `--allow-unresolved`
 Do not fail on unresolved dependencies.